The Slowtide Turkish Towel is a great, stylish beach towel. Photo: Rebecca Parsons

 Aesthetic

 It doesn’t actually matter what my towel looks like but you know, it totally matters.
 You could get the classic striped resort towel or you could get a towel in your favorite color featuring a fun print.
-We’d opt for the later, even if it means shelling out a few extra bucks.
+We’d opt for the latter, even if it means shelling out a few extra bucks.
 In our humble opinion, the trendiest towels on our list are the Slowtide Turkish Towel and the Sand Cloud Turkish Beach Towel.
 For their good looks, both towels sacrificed a little when it came to packability, but they still ranked high in that category as well.

 Dry Time